-Secondary six graduates may pursue their studies overseas in such countries as Australia, New Zealand, the United Kingdom, the United States, Canada, and Switzerland and so on.
+Secondary six graduates may pursue their studies overseas in such countries as the United Kingdom, Australia, Canada, the United States of America, New Zealand, and Switzerland and so on.
 Local and overseas institutions and colleges regularly hold exhibitions in Hong Kong for students to learn more about their studies, including the Education and Careers Expo organised by the Hong Kong Trade Development Council.

 Applications for admission to overseas institutions in Hong Kong can be made through admission counsellors, institutions of higher education in various countries or institutions themselves.
 Students may enquire about the relevant courses, attend seminars or exhibitions for further information.

-If students study in other overseas countries, such as the United Kingdom, Australia, New Zealand, the United States, Canada and so on, the requirements of different universities are different.
+If students study in other overseas countries, such as the United Kingdom, Australia, Canada, the United States of America, New Zealand and so on, the requirements of different universities are different.
 Students may refer to the following basic information:

 |Overseas Region||Application Requirements|